Kiran7007/Interview-Preparation/docs/android.md

 ---

+## What should fail a PR?

+A PR should fail for compilation errors, unit-test failures, lint or static-analysis failures, security-scan failures, and important instrumentation-test failures.
+Coverage should support meaningful tests rather than being enforced as an arbitrary number.

+---

 ## Why is CI/CD important in Android development?
 - Faster feedback and shorter release cycles.
 - Earlier bug detection.